pranavraaghav/reddit-backend-clone/README.md

-# Reddit Backend Clone - built with Nodejs
+# Reddit Backend Clone

-A clone of Reddit's backend API built using Nodejs and TypeScript.
+A backend API built using Nodejs and TypeScript that recreates all of Reddit's basic backend functionality.

-## Description
+## About

+#### I built this project as a learning exercise to accomplish the following:
+- Learning how to build backend systems that scale and are maintainable.
+- Familiarizing myself with TypeScript usage.
-I built this project as a learning exercise to get better at building backend systems using Nodejs + TypeScript and to get better at designing and implementing complex database schemas in Relational Databases.
+- Geting better at designing and implementing complex database schemas in Relational Databases.

 ## Getting Started